krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/modules/fastify/fastify.md

 ## Routes

 Everything in fastify is a plugin.
 We distinguish **plugin** and **route** in order to reason about the functionality of the project.

+Any error throw inside a route handler which is not recognized by fastify will cause a 505 error as the response to the request.

 ## `fastify` instance